Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/02_Workflow_SRG/README.md

 ![gitlab-cicd](assets/gitlab_pipeline_srg_job.png)

-If you open the Site Reliability Guardian `Simplenode Guardian by Monaco for ACE Demo`, you will see below screen:
+If you open the Site Reliability Guardian `Simplenode Guardian for ACE Demo`, you will see below screen:

 ![gitlab-cicd](assets/srg_edit_name.png)

 There are multiple objectives attached to this SRG using the type DQL or SLO.

 ![gitlab-cicd](assets/srg_objective_1.png)
 ![gitlab-cicd](assets/srg_objective_2.png)